jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 #### Pages

 Here is an example of template for the about page, where will will display a list of our team members.
-It extends our base layout and sets several variables that will be availe in the base layout.
+It extends our base layout and sets several variables that will be available in the base layout.

 **./src/pages/about.njk**
 ```njk